 Its water is of an unrivaled purity, its summer banks dotted with wildflowers.

 Winter finds the lake under more than a meter of ice, though it still teems with fish species.
 The surrounding countryside is a joy for the explorer — clean air, quiet glades in the taiga forest, sweeping mountainside, and the play of gentle sunlight on the waters of this lonely mere.

-The Tsataan way of life shares much in common with that of the American Indians, who made the crossing to America from these parts across the Bering Strait, whilst it was frozen under the last Ice Age.
-The Tsataan prefer to live in deerhide tepees rather than ger tents, and their totemic 'deerstones', carved with the deer that are said to guide the dead into the underworld, still dot the Khuvsgul landscape
+The Tsaatan way of life shares much in common with that of the American Indians, who made the crossing to America from these parts across the Bering Strait, whilst it was frozen under the last Ice Age.
+The Tsaatan prefer to live in deerhide tepees rather than ger tents, and their totemic 'deerstones', carved with the deer that are said to guide the dead into the underworld, still dot the Khuvsgul landscape.

 Accommodation choices for Lake Khuvsgul

 We’ve selected a range of accommodation options for when you visit Lake Khuvsgul.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.